 Play to a Championship Level

-Current and future Bruin football athletes get the opportunity to compete against nationally ranked teams in the Northwest Conference every week in front of packed home crowds, and experience a program dedicated to academic, athletic, and spiritual excellence.
+Current and future Bruin football athletes get the opportunity to compete against nationally ranked teams in the Northwest Conference every week in front of packed home crowds, and experience a program dedicated to academic, athletic and spiritual excellence.
 Bruin football players work hard and expect greatness in the classroom, on the field, and in the community.
-At Bruin football, we refer to this as "doing everything at a championship level."
+In the Bruin football program, we refer to this as "doing everything at a championship level."

-Bruin football players get to learn and grow from a coaching staff that is dedicated to instilling deep values of teamwork, leadership, and grit--the kinds of qualities that impact all areas of life.
-Bruin football coaches have played on or coached championship teams on both the collegiate and high school levels, including more than 20 conference-winning teams.
+Bruin football players get to learn and grow from a coaching staff that is dedicated to instilling deep values of teamwork, leadership and grit - the kinds of qualities that impact all areas of life.
+Bruin football coaches have played on or coached championship teams at both the collegiate and high school levels, including more than 20 conference-winning teams.
 Combined, Bruin football coaches have more than 100 years of experience.

 George Fox truly offers the student-athlete experience, where professors know students by name and academics are at the forefront of the college experience.
-Additionally, George Fox students get the opportunity to grow spiritually in a Christian atmosphere at a school ranked among the top Christian schools in the nation.
-George Fox students also receive the top value among Oregon schools, according to Money magazine, which ranked George Fox the No. 1 school in the state on its "Best Colleges for Your Money" list in 2017.
+Additionally, George Fox students get the opportunity to grow spiritually in a Christian atmosphere at a school ranked among the top Christian schools in the nation, according to U.S. News & World Report and Forbes.

 Why George Fox?